destel/rill/README.md

 - **Error Handling**: provides a structured way to handle errors in concurrent apps
 - **Streaming**: handles real-time data streams or large datasets with a minimal memory footprint
 - **Order Preservation**: offers functions that preserve the original order of data, while still allowing for concurrent processing
+- **Efficient Resource Use**: the number of goroutines and allocations does not depend on data size
+- **Generic**: all operations are type-safe and can be used with any data type
 - **Functional Programming**: based on functional programming concepts, making operations like map, filter, flatMap and others available for channel-based workflows
-- **Generic**: all operations are type-safe and can be used with any data type

 ## Installation
 ```bash